Jong, Shung-Chang Mycology and Protistology Program, American Type Culture Collection, Manassas, Virginia.

 - Additional Readings

 All aspects of cultivating fungi together with products and processes derived from such cultures.
 Fungi, including yeasts, are an extremely diverse group of heterotrophic organisms with an enormous impact, both beneficial and detrimental, on the environment, on animal and plant life, and on the global economy and human social development.
 Even though they are unable to synthesize their own food, they exhibit a wide range of biosynthetic and biodegradative activities.
-Since fungi can bring about chemical change in almost any natural or synthetic organic molecule, many species have been selected and propagated in pure culture specifically for applications in biotechnology and industry, for example in food and beverage production.
+Because fungi can bring about chemical change in almost any natural or synthetic organic molecule, many species have been selected and propagated in pure culture specifically for applications in biotechnology and industry (Fig. 1).
+See also: Animal; Food; Fungal agribiotechnology; Fungi; Molecule; Plant

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 9000 highly qualified scientists and 43 Nobel Prize winners.